Section Image

 Renovations at Palmyra schools include a new gym

 Public school childcare is offered at Palmyra Preschool.
 Older kids move on to Charles Street School, which earns a B-minus on Niche.
-Located in the same building, Palmyra Middle receives a C-plus, and Palmyra High School gets a B. The district embarked on an $18.4 million renovation project in 2024, which included the construction of a new auxiliary gym at the high school and interior building updates.
+Located in the same building, Palmyra Middle receives a C-plus and Palmyra High School gets a B. The district embarked on an $18.4 million renovation project in 2024, which included the construction of a renovated gym at the high school and interior building updates.

 Homemade Italian food and familiar faces at a neighborhood bar

 A small downtown area along Broad Street has a few businesses, including Wawa and 5West Pub & Restaurant, which has trivia nights and live music.
 Blosfelds says Park Tavern is another popular neighborhood bar that “has been around forever.
 [It’s] a fun watering hole, just to hang out and see friends — people you grew up with, basically.”
-Another local favorite is Georgetti’s Pasta & Sauce, which makes from-scratch Italian meals, ready to heat and eat at home.
+Another local favorite is Georgetti’s Homemade Pasta & Sauces, which makes from-scratch Italian meals to heat and eat at home.
 Within 6 miles, Burlington Pike is lined with larger shopping options, including ShopRite, Walmart, Sam’s Club and Target.

 Events and celebrations combine with the nearby borough of Riverton

-Borough Park is the central spot for holiday events, including an Easter egg hunt and a Juneteenth celebration.
-Just down the street, the Palmyra Community Center has an indoor basketball court and social events.
-According to Blosfelds, Palmyra is probably best known for its Halloween parade, where costumed residents, fire dancers and magicians pass by on floats.
+The Palmyra Community Center has an indoor basketball court and hosts social events, and an annual Easter Egg Hunt is held at the Legion Field complex.
+But according to Blosfelds, Palmyra is probably best known for its Halloween parade, where costumed residents, fire dancers and magicians pass by on floats.

 Many of Palmyra’s events are held in collaboration with Riverton, including the Halloween parade.
 “People can walk [to Riverton] because you're right there… So it gets very intermixed together,” Blosfelds says.
 The neighboring borough also offers the membership-only Riverton Yacht Club and the Riverton Country Club, which has a private golf course and pool.